-Cold weather can be hard on our health, so it’s really important we take steps to look after ourselves and each other during the winter months.
-There are lots of things you can do to keep well, and the NHS is here to help you.
-You will find lots of helpful tips and advice in the green panels below, including:
+Cold weather can be hard on our health, so it’s really important to take steps to look after ourselves and prepare for our winter wellness.
+There are lots of things you can do to keep well and the NHS is here to help you.
+You will find advice and helpful tips in the green panels below.

 - Those aged 6 months to under 65 years in clinical risk groups (as defined by the Green Book)